ssebs/ssebs-www/content/blog/vibe-coding-1.md

 `@CLAUDE.md - I have this plan <paste> to implement skins in my game, this is one solution, provide alternatives I could implement & how do they compare.
 Share how each will they fit in my existing codebase`

-It came back with some options, as well as pros & cons of how it will fit with my existing code.
+It came back with a few alternatives, as well as pros & cons of how it will fit with my existing code.
+After a bit of back & forth, I had a good sense of what I wanted.

-It suggested some alternatives, and recommended some (bad) ideas.
-Eventually, it started suggested code.
+Eventually though, it started suggesting code.
 I had to tell it "stop generating code, we're still planning the system.
 Instead, save this plan to @skin_plan.md".

 It saved the plan to a Markdown file, I re-read it, and tweaked it until I was happy.

-From there, I could have had claude implement the plan, but instead I did so myself.
-I found an issue with the workflow for adding skins, and I told claude about it.
+From there, I could've had claude implement the plan, but I instead chose to do it myself.
+An hour or so later, and I can now say that I've added skins to my game!

-Providing the file I was working on, the existing plan, and the new problem let me think & bounce ideas off.

-I can now say that I've added skins to my game!
 So, I'd call it a success.
-(And I know how it works, so I can maintain it later.)
+(And I know how it works, so I can tweak it later if neeed.)

-# SEB CONTINUE FROM HERE ### # # # # # # #

-### E.g. 3 - Implement things I'd have to google
+### One more (super useful) Use-Case - Implement things I'd usually have to google

-{{< img-float-right src="/img/dank-nooner-skeleton-gen.png" width="600" alt="screenshot from godot editor showing the generated skeleton" >}}

-Once really crucial time saver was to delegate some implementation to the AI.
-Since I know the higher level architecture, and what I'm trying to achieve, I can be specific enough & provide the data the AI needs to solve the problem.
+One really **crucial** time saver was to delegate **some** thinking to the AI.
+Since I knew the architecture, and what I was trying to achieve, I could be specific enough to provide the data the AI needs to solve the problem.

+I had 2 of these types of problems:

-#### Set height of a 3D Mesh dynamically so I don't have to manually scale it
+#### 1. Set height of a 3D Mesh dynamically so I don't have to manually scale it

 This is something I knew that I should use bounding boxes (AABB) for, but wasn't sure how I'd implement.

-{{< clearfix >}}

 I told claude: